ben-sb/Adidas-Cart-Manager/README.md

 Run cart_manager.py (a server is a good idea)

-*Note that the concept was not my idea, I wrote this as no publically available cart managers supported Sole AIO at the time*
+*Please note that the concept was not my idea, I wrote this as no publically available cart managers supported Sole AIO at the time*